SteveJM/Bash-Intro/Course.md

 # Part 7 - Being Lazy

 Actually, this is really about working fast and efficiently.
-Some of these concepts might sound a bit tricky at first, however, once you get used to using them they can really save the aount of typing that you have to do, and therefore your time.
+Some of these concepts might sound a bit tricky at first, however, once you get used to using them they can really save the amount of typing that you have to do, and therefore your time.

 ### history